Murshidabad violence

-The violence included the blocking of National Highway 12, the setting ablaze of police vehicles, attacks on a local MP’s office, and disruption of train services at Nimtita railway station.
-Over 400 Hindu people, including women and children, were also displaced from affected areas and took shelter in neighboring Malda district.
+The violence included the blocking of National Highway 12, the setting ablaze of police vehicles, attacks on a local MP's office, and disruption of train services at Nimtita railway station.
+Over 400 Hindus, including women and children, were displaced from affected areas and took shelter in the neighbouring Malda district.

 In response, additional security forces were deployed, internet services were suspended, and the Calcutta High Court ordered the deployment of central forces to restore order.
-Political parties issued varied reactions, with the BJP criticizing the state government and the TMC alleging that the rioting was the fault of the BJP.
+Political parties issued varied reactions, with the Bharatiya Janata Party (BJP) criticizing the state government and the Trinamool Congress (TMC) alleging that the rioting was the BJP's fault.
+The court sought a status report from the TMC state government.

+In December 2025, a district court in Murshidabad convicted 13 persons for the murder of Chandan Das and his father during the April 2025 communal violence in Murshidabad, while also directing the TMC state government to pay compensation to the victims' families.

 Background

 The Waqf (Amendment) Act, 2025, was passed by both Houses of Parliament following extended debates.
 It received presidential assent from President Droupadi Murmu on 5 April 2025 and was officially notified, coming into effect on 8 April 2025.

 The legislation introduced significant changes to the administration and governance of Waqf properties across the country.
 Critics argued that the amendments infringed upon religious freedoms and minority rights, leading to widespread concerns, particularly among Muslim communities.

 In West Bengal, which has a substantial Muslim population, the Act was met with strong opposition.
 Various groups organized protests to express their dissatisfaction.
-Despite assurances from Chief Minister Mamata Banerjee that the Act would not be enforced in West Bengal, demonstrations intensified, particularly in Murshidabad district.
+Despite assurances from Chief Minister Mamata Banerjee that the Act would not be enforced in West Bengal, demonstrations intensified, particularly in the Murshidabad district.

 The protests, initially peaceful, soon turned violent, resulting in clashes between demonstrators and law enforcement agencies.
 The unrest ultimately led to casualties, property damage, and disruption of public services, prompting the intervention of central paramilitary forces following orders from the Calcutta High Court.

 Protests and violence

-The violence in Murshidabad district began in early April 2025, following protests against The Waqf (Amendment) Act, 2025.
-Demonstrators expressed concerns over provisions in the amended law, which is believed to be affect property rights and religious institutions.
+The violence in the Murshidabad district began in early April 2025, following protests against the Waqf (Amendment) Act, 2025.
+Demonstrators expressed concerns over provisions in the amended law, which are believed to affect property rights and religious institutions.
 The protests initially started peacefully but escalated into violent clashes in areas such as Jangipur and Umarpur.

 On 8 April 2025, protesters blocked National Highway 12 at Umarpur, disrupting traffic and setting police vehicles on fire.
-The situation deteriorated further on 11 April when demonstrators vandalized public and private vehicles, attacked the office of local Member of Parliament Khalilur Rahaman, and set a police jeep ablaze.
+The situation deteriorated further on 11 April when demonstrators vandalized public and private vehicles, attacked the office of local Member of Parliament (MP) Khalilur Rahaman, and set a police jeep ablaze.
 Train services were disrupted as protesters squatted on railway tracks and pelted stones at a stationary train at Nimtita railway station.